 - listening, challenging and supporting, rather than assuming and ‘throwing the book at them’.

 When engaging with us, we take our SME clients on a journey of discovery, with a blend of coaching and mentoring to suit individuals and their unique needs.
-We build relationships, create relevant PM Playbooks, grow competences and structure solid behaviours to help our clients achieve consistent PM success.
+We build relationships, create relevant PM Playbooks, grow competences and structure solid attitudes and behaviours to help our clients achieve consistent PM success.

 We also have a separate website, PM Advisor, dedicated to supporting and providing free-to-use resources for next generation project managers and SME businesses.